trishaganesh/Nature-Adventure-Learning/memory-game/README.md

 # Memory Game
-Designed to help students be more attentive and creative while also learning during the process.
+A memory game designed to help students be more attentive and creative while also learning during the process.